wescale/k8s-advanced-training/Scheduling/preemption/README.md

 # Preemption with PriorityClasses

-In this exercise, you will see how PriorityClasses control eviction of pods to ensure critical components are always running.
+In this exercise, you will see how PriorityClasses control the eviction of pods to ensure critical components are always running.

 ## Start by creating a namespace